TE-YoshinoriOota/Spresense_fftanalyzer_sample/README.md

 }
 ```

-# Construction process of applications on Subcore01
+## Visalizaation process on Subcore-1
 The application framework of this sample is relatively complicated.
 The application model is based on Model-View-Controller.
 The main loop is the controller needless to say.
 The model is functions of appDrawxxx implemented in ScreenApps.
 The view functions are defined in ScreenElements.
 And the navigation buttons are handled by ScreenElements.
 The views are made by the builder functions in BuildScreen.
 The construction process of an application is as follows.

 1. A user changes an application page by pressing the button "NEXT" or "BACK".